 I have found the simplest, tastiest and most nutritious way to make homemade almond milk is to simply use raw almond butter.
 Of course you could always use whole almonds instead of almond butter, but you would definitely need to soak the almonds first.
 I have found using raw almond butter to be much easier and surprisingly tastier too.

-Raw almond butter is made with “whole” almonds, so it is a “whole” food.
-You get all of the incredible health benefits of almonds from “whole” almond milk made with raw almond butter.
+Raw almond butter is uses “whole” almonds and is therefore a “whole” food.
+There are so many incredible health benefits of almonds from “whole” almond milk with raw almond butter.
 You get a significant source of REAL antioxidant vitamin E, REAL calcium, trace minerals, plant-protein and so much more.

 There is simply no way around it, almond milk that is strained is just not as nutritious as “whole” almond milk.

-The downside to “whole” almond milk?
-You will definitely need to shake it well just before using it, otherwise all of the stuff that is normally strained out when making conventional almond milk will all sink to the bottom.
-I like to store my almond milk in these mason jars because it makes them easy to shake.
-It keeps for about 3 days in the fridge, although our 15 year old son usually drinks it in one day 😉
+Yes, there is one downside to “whole” almond milk.
+You will definitely need to shake it well just before using it, otherwise all of the stuff that is normally strained out with conventional will all sink to the bottom.

 - 2 cups filtered water